 What essential oils are safe for chickens?

-According to a 2017 review published in the Annals of Animal Science, there are at least 20 essential oils currently used in chicken (poultry) production (2).
-Different oils are used for different purposes which may include use as a feed additive, drinking water additive, topical treatment (e.g. for lice or mites), or as cleaning agents for brooders, coops and butchering facilities.
+There are at least 20 essential oils currently used in chicken (poultry) production which are considered safe.
+According to a 2017 review published in the Annals of Animal Science, these essential oils are used for several different purposes which may include improving growth rates, improved feed conversion, better immunity and health, and as cleaning agents (2).
+The essential oils can be used in many different applications as well, such as for a feed additive, drinking water additive, topical treatment (e.g. for lice or mites), or as cleaning agents for brooders, coops and butchering facilities.

 Always be sure to follow recommended dosages from experienced practitioners, or start out slowly if you are experimenting with essential oils on your own.
 If there is any doubt, then consult with a veterinary or animal health professional .
 The information in this post is intended to inform you about the latest science on essential oils, and it’s not meant to diagnose or treat chickens, livestock or people.